FGDES/libVIODES/README.md

     sudo apt install libqt5printsupport5

 For Mac OS X we use the online installer provided by the Qt Project.
 Here we use Qt 6.6.2, as this happend to be the most recent version at the time we migrated to series 6.
-Windows should work out likewise, we did not test yet.
+For Windows, we are currently using the MSYS2 environment, however, we borrow the actual toolchain from Qt.

 For all three plattforms macOS, Linux and Windows, your choicse of a specific Qt version needs to be somehow activated, e.g., by setting the PATH environment variable to point